Tuesday, August 12, 2008

 media, then, plays a controversial role in the political life of that country,

 but human rights organizations cite no deterioration of freedom of expression.[xi]
-In fact,
+In fact, the Venezuelan government has respected

 and defended civil liberties, including freedom of expression and freedom of